marcoromanelli-github/docs/help/writing-support-requests.md

 ## Never send support requests directly to staff members

 Please do not contact your cluster administrator directly.
-Please visit the [GitHub Issue Tracker](https://github.com/StarHPC/Issues) first, as there are different issue templates provided for various queries.
+Please visit the [Issue Tracker](https://github.com/StarHPC/Issues) first, as there are different forms provided for various queries.

 ## Please do not treat us as "Let me Google that for you" assistants